samip5/k8s-cluster/README.md

 | Qotom    | TLSense C3758  (TekLager.se) | Main router                                                       |

 All nodes are connected to a dual-stack network, with private IPv4 and public IPv6.
-Kubernetes nodes are on their own VLAN which has access to the NAS.
+Kubernetes' nodes are on their own VLAN which has access to the NAS.

 ## ☁️ Cloud Dependencies